Does Noom Work? We Asked 7 Dietitians

 Conclusion

-While Noom is proven effective on average based on an extensive medical study involving over 35,000 patients that was published in the Scientific Reports journal, its methodology may have some flaws based on the expertise of several RDs quoted in this article.
+While Noom was proven effective in an extensive medical study involving over 35,000 patients that was published in the Scientific Reports journal, its methodology may have some flaws based on the expertise of several RDs quoted in this article.

 Noom sets limits on some healthy foods like nuts and avocados, and its rating system may put people with a history of eating disorders at risk.

-Noom may be a good option for a consumer seeking weight loss who can’t afford to work with an RD, but we would generally recommend seeking diet advice from an MD or RD instead of "health coaches" from an app.
+Noom may be a good option for individuals with a weight loss goal who can’t afford to work with an RD, but we would generally recommend seeking diet advice from an MD or RD instead of "health coaches" from an app.

 If you’re interested in a research-based analysis of the science behind Noom, along with a more thorough breakdown of the clinical trials funded by the company, check out our Noom reviews article.